Tip: When using custom palettes, remember that certain colors in palettes 0 and 1

 Tip: Always check for updated files in the database by sorting them by "Date" in the various sections.

-Tip: Don't edit the 8x8 tile of the upper right hand corner of the sideways walking Koopa Troopa in GFX01 (unless you want your coin sparkles to look glitchy).
+to fix the bug where editing the upper right 8x8 tile of the sideways walking Koopa Troopa in GFX01 makes the coin sparkles look glitchy.

 Tip: Try making new backgrounds using SMW's existing graphics.
 For example, if you have a hilly BG, rearrange it to make it look more unique.